samsvp/AndroidNetworkMonitor/README.md

 192.168.0.125
 ```

-Then create a file named "apps.txt" containing the list of the name of the android apps you wish to monitor.
+Then create a file named "android_scripts/apps.txt" containing the list of the name of the android apps you wish to monitor.
 The apps name must end with a semicolon and the file must have only one line.
 E.g.
 ```